lumina-desktop/lumina-docs/lumina.rst

 ============

 If you like playing around with your desktop environment and have a bit of spare time, one of the most effective ways you can assist the Lumina Project is by reporting problems you encounter while using Lumina.
-Subscribing to the `Lumina News <http://lumina-desktop.org/news/>`_ is a good way to keep up-to-date on the availability of new Lumina versions.
+Subscribing to `Lumina News <http://lumina-desktop.org/news/>`_ is a good way to keep up-to-date on the availability of new Lumina versions.

 Anyone can report a Lumina bug.
 Follow these tips so that you can accurately describe your findings so they can be fixed as soon as possible: